The Differences Between Direct Alignment Algorithms are a Blur: Methodology

 From these equations it follows that \(\mathcal{L}_\mathrm{ORPO} \le \mathcal{L}_\mathrm{ASFT}\) and \(\mathcal{L}_{\mathrm{ORPO}_\mathrm{Align}} \le \mathcal{L}_{\mathrm{ASFT}_\mathrm{Align}}\) (see Appendix ~\ref{cor:orpoleasft}).

-These results lead to three observations: (i) \(\mathcal{L}_\mathrm{ASFT}\) upper-bounds \(\mathcal{L}_\mathrm{ORPO}\); therefore, minimizing the former automatically minimizes the latter. (ii) \(\mathcal{L}_{\mathrm{ASFT}_\mathrm{Align}}\) can be regarded as the simplest DAA loss, mirroring the structure of BCE (see Appendix~\ref{thm:asft_bce}); (iii) Most importantly, the SFT term in these losses is already encapsulated by the alignment term, implying that explicit inclusion of the SFT loss may be redundant.
-Thus, we hypothesize that the SFT term can be omitted, motivating our \textbf{RQ1}: \textit{"Does an explicit SFT stage improve the alignment quality of ORPO and ASFT?"} and experiments in Section~\ref{sec:res:base_vs_sft}, where we compare ASFT and ORPO both in their original single-stage form and in a two-stage variant that follows an explicit SFT phase.
+These results lead to three observations: (i) \(\mathcal{L}_\mathrm{ASFT}\) upper-bounds \(\mathcal{L}_\mathrm{ORPO}\); therefore, minimizing the former automatically minimizes the latter. (ii) \(\mathcal{L}_{\mathrm{ASFT}_\mathrm{Align}}\) can be regarded as the simplest DAA loss, mirroring the structure of BCE (see Appendix~\ref{thm:asft_bce}); (iii) Most importantly, the alignment terms of ORPO and ASFT already include the NLL component (\(-\log \pi_\theta(y_w|x)\)), making the additional \(\mathcal{L}_\mathrm{SFT}\) term in one-stage formulations potentially redundant.
+Thus, we hypothesize that removing the explicit \(\mathcal{L}_\mathrm{SFT}\) term and instead using a separate SFT stage followed by alignment will improve performance, motivating our \textbf{RQ1}: \textit{"Does converting ORPO and ASFT to a two-stage pipeline improve alignment quality?"} and experiments in Section~\ref{sec:res:base_vs_sft}, where we compare ASFT and ORPO both in their original one-stage form and in a two-stage variant that follows an explicit SFT phase.